saki1994/frontend/README.md

 # TO DO - styling

-1. Memorize card
+1. Test Card

-- render check icon when memorize btn is clicked.
+- style test card

+2. Remaining to do

+- Memorize btn change text when click
+- Form new card input animation for rendering
+- daily list (td) animation when rendering